Dante-Leoncini/Blendersito/README.md

 # Blendersito (nombre provisional)

-INGLES: Blendersito is a Blender clone, developed from scratch for Symbian s60v3.
+ENGLISH: Blendersito is a Blender clone, developed from scratch for Symbian s60v3.

 Clarifications:
 1) Not a port: This program does not share any code with the original Blender.